Enteee/duckpond.ch/_drafts/pdml2flow.md

 * use [JSON] as its default output.
 * be compatible with [UNIX pipes].

 This blog post gives a brief introduction into the flow processing world then presents the script called [pdml2flow].
 At last I will show a couple of real world applications of the said script.
-The target audience are people familiar with ip networking on the command line.
+The target audience are people familiar with IP networking on the command line.

 # Terminology